An Overview on Biceps Tendonitis

 In order to diagnose biceps tendonitis as the cause of bicep pain, Dr. Provencher must perform a physical examination to test for inflammation and tenderness.
 He may also perform x-rays and an MRI scan to rule out other shoulder injuries and confirm the diagnosis.

 Biceps tendonitis is generally treated by resting the injured area and slowly working back into light movements under the guidance of Dr. Provencher and his orthopedic team.
 Dr. Provencher may also recommend applying ice to the affected area and taking medications to relieve bicep pain and inflammation.
 A corticosteroid injection may be utilized to reduce pain for a longer duration in certain patients.

 Dr. Provencher may recommend arthroscopic shoulder surgery in severe cases of biceps tendonitis that do not improve with non-surgical measures.
 In certain cases, Dr. Provencher will remove the damaged section of the biceps tendon and reattach the remaining tendon to the upper arm bone (humerus), known as biceps tenodesis.
 In more severe cases where the tendon is so damaged it cannot be repaired, Dr. Provencher may release the damaged tendon from its attachment site with the use of a procedure known as biceps tenotomy.

-For additional resources on bicep pain caused by biceps tendonitis, please contact orthopedic shoulder surgeon Dr. Matthew Provencher at his Vail, Aspen and Denver, Colorado practice.
+For additional resources on bicep pain caused by biceps tendonitis, please contact orthopedic shoulder specialist Dr. Matthew Provencher at his Vail, Aspen and Denver, Colorado practice.